cloudbeer/go-connector-bedrock/readme.md

-# A proxy for bedrock
+# A go proxy for bedrock

 Run: